aliozgur/aliozgur.github.io/_posts/2026-02-22-harp-spec-intro.md

 HARP defines a cryptographically verifiable model for human approval of AI agent actions.
 It is designed as a **tool-agnostic, vendor-neutral protocol** that can be implemented by any agent platform, IDE integration, or enterprise governance system.

-HARP’s core rule is strict:
+HARP's core rule is strict:

 > Every sensitive agent action must be represented as a deterministic artifact.
 > The artifact must be canonically serialized and hashed.